RastislavMirek/FlexColorPicker/README.md

     present(navigationController, animated: true, completion: nil)

 ### Customisation
 FlexColorPicker consists of _color controls_ and _color picker controllers_ that manage them. _Color controls_ are (usually) subclasses of [`UIControl`](https://developer.apple.com/documentation/uikit/uicontrol) that allow user to pick desired color.
 Predefined _color controls_ include hue/saturation palettes (circular or rectangular), sliders for saturation, brightness and for RGB components and a picked color preview control.
-Additional can by added by implementing [`ColorControl`](./FlexColorPicker/Classes/Controls/ColorControl.swift) protocol.
+Additional can by added by implementing [`ColorControl`](https://github.com/RastislavMirek/FlexColorPicker/blob/master/FlexColorPicker/Classes/Controls/ColorControl.swift) protocol.

 If you want to customize your color picker, you can choose and lay out _color controls_ that you want, set their properties if needed and connect them add them to a _color picker controller_.

-> #### Connecting Color Controls
+#### Connecting Color Controls
-> In storyboard, lay out _color controls_ and set their classes  in _Identity Inspector_ to classes of controls you want to use.
+In storyboard, lay out _color controls_ and set their classes  in _Identity Inspector_ to classes of controls you want to use.
 Then set controller's class to  `CustomColorPickerViewController`, open its _Connection Inspector_ and connect corresponding outlets the controls.

->
-> The same can be done in code simply by assigning _color controls_ to appropriate properties of `CustomColorPickerViewController`.
+The same can be done in code simply by assigning _color controls_ to appropriate properties of `CustomColorPickerViewController`.

->
-> If you cannot subclass `CustomColorPickerViewController` e.g. because your controller is a subclass of another class use `ColorPickerController` instead.
+If you cannot subclass `CustomColorPickerViewController` e.g. because your controller is a subclass of another class use `ColorPickerController` instead.
 It can also be used in storyboard as interface builder custom object.
 It has same properties as  `CustomColorPickerViewController` (actually, `CustomColorPickerViewController` is just a convenience wrapper for `ColorPickerController`).
 You can also add  _color controls_ to it via `ColorPickerController.addControl(:)`  so you are not limited to properties.

 Once added to a _color picker controller_ (e.g. `ColorPickerController`) a _color control_ will be synchronized with other controls managed by the same controller together selecting a single color.

+#### Available Color Controls

 Each _color control_ has some properties (some of them can be set in storyboard) that can be used for customisation of that control's look and feel.
 This is the list of included _color controls_: